Ukrainian Art Nouveau: Later development

+Among examples of Ukrainian Art Nouveau architecture built during the Soviet times is the building of the Forest Engineering Institute in Holosiiv near Kyiv, constructed during the late 1920s.
+Inspired by forms of the Ukrainian Baroque, the structure's architect Dmytro Diachenko was severely criticized by Soviet authorities and accused of "nationalism", which eventually led to his imprisonment and death in the Gulag.

+Nevertheless, construction of buildings in that style continued into the 1940s.
+For instance, elements of Ukrainian Modern are present in Viktor Estrovich's building in Kharkiv, as well as in trade pavilions designed by Yevhen Nakonechny and in interior designs of the Verkhovna Rada building.
+The building of Taras Shevchenko Memorial Museum desiged by Vasyl Krychevsky and Petro Kostyrko also includes Ukrainian Art Nouveau features.
+An example of the "rationalist" direction of Ukrainian Art Nouveau is the building of Kyiv Railway Station erected in 1928-1932 according to a project by Oleksandr Verbytsky.

+After World War II elements of Ukrainian traditional architecture were employed by a number of architects both in Ukraine and in the diaspora.
+A prominent example of Ukrainian Art Nouveau from that period is the building of Ukraine Hotel in Luhansk (1947-1952) designed by Yosyf Karakis.

+Throughout its history, Ukrainian Art Nouveau spread far beyond the borders of Ukraine.
+For example, Krychevskyi's design employed in the building of Poltava zemstvo influenced the construction of the People's House erected by the Ukrainian community in Harbin, China.

+Elements of Ukrainian Art Nouveau are present in some examples of modern Ukrainian architecture, for example in railway booths erected on some crossings during the ministry of Heorhiy Kirpa, or in the silhouette of Kyiv's Arena City complex.

 Legacy

 Over the years of the development of Ukrainian Nouveau, more than 500 objects were built in this style.
 The heritage of the UAM has been preserved incompletely.
 Much was destroyed during the World War I, Ukrainian–Soviet War, Polish–Ukrainian War, and World War II.
 The attitude of the Soviet authorities played a large role in the insufficient preservation of the UAM objects, during which many of the buildings were either destroyed or subjected to improper restoration.
 The names of many architects who worked in the UAM style were banned in Soviet times.
 During decades of artificial oblivion, the work and fate of these architects were unknown even to specialists.
 In the 1970s, some architectural historians and local historians, on their own initiative and without publicity, began a search and study of monuments, the work of significant masters, unnoticed by the authorities at that time, even trying to rise to certain generalizations, publishing their works when possible—from district newspapers to collections of abstracts of scientific conferences in regional centers.
 More productive study of the UAM began only in 1990.
 One of the most famous researchers of the UAM is Viktor Chepelyk.